MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.50.md

 (iv) We allow the use of dogs when hunting.

-(2) *Upland game hunting.* We allow hunting of pheasant, quail (scaled, Gambel's, bobwhite, and Montezuma), Eurasian-collared dove, cottontail, and jack rabbit on designated areas of the refuge subject to the following conditions:
+(2) *Upland game hunting.* We allow hunting of pheasant, quail (scaled, Gambel's, northern bobwhite, and Montezuma), Eurasian collared-dove, desert cottontail, and black-tailed jackrabbit on designated areas of the refuge subject to the following conditions:

 (i) We allow rabbit hunting on the North Tract only during the season that is concurrently open for quail hunting within the State.

 (ii) The conditions set forth at paragraphs (a)(1)(i) and (ii) of this section apply.

+(iii) We allow Eurasian collared-dove hunting on the North Tract only during the season that is concurrently open for dove hunting within the State.

 (3) *Big game hunting.* We allow hunting of mule deer, white-tailed deer, and feral hog on designated areas of the refuge subject to the following conditions: